jplesperance/jplesperance.github.io/_posts/2019-12-03-attacking-wifi.md

 > `airodump-ng -c <channel> -w <capture> --wps --band abg --essid <essid> --bssid <bssid> <int>`

+The required parameters
+* <int> - The wireless interface that is in monitor mode

 The following flags are all optional
 * -c <channel> - This will filter your scan to a specific wifi channel
 * --wps - This flag will include WPS information for wireless networks found